Koredotcom/docs/docs/gale/agents/guardrails/test-guardrail.md

 3. Select Test.
 Under Scores and Results, review the following results:
 <img src="../images/guardrails-test-results.png" alt="Guardrails Test Results" title="Guardrails Test Results" style="border: 1px solid gray; zoom:80%;">

-    * **Validity**: Indicates whether the prompt is valid.
+    * **Validity**: Indicates whether the prompt is valid based on the scanner's criteria.
+(For example, if Toxicity is not found in the prompt, the prompt is valid, and the Validity is set to True.)

-    * **Risk Score**:  Indicates the risk score of the prompt based on the value configured in the "End the flow if the risk score is above" field in the scanner settings.
+    * **Risk Score**: Indicates the prompt's risk level, calculated using the scanner's threshold and score.

-    * **Duration**: Displays the time taken by the Scanner to execute the prompt.
+    * **Duration**: Displays the time taken by the scanner to process the prompt.

+    !!! note

+        * The Risk Score is calculated by the formula: (Threshold - Scanner Score) / Threshold.

+        * For the Relevance Scanner, if the similarity between the prompt and generated answer is below the user-defined threshold, the Risk Score is 1; otherwise, it's 0.

-4. Based on the results, you can adjust the Scanner's settings and test them again if necessary
+4. Based on the results, you can adjust the Scanner's settings and test them again if required.